Postpartum Depression Symptoms and Treatment in Miramar, Florida

 Medications such as antidepressants can help to regulate abnormal changes in chemicals of the brain, which lead to a more stable mood.
 It is important to talk with your doctor about such medications, as certain types may or may not be considered safe to take while breastfeeding.

-Additional Resources From Flamingo Women’s Pavilion in Miramar FL
+Additional Resources From Flamingo Women’s Pavilion

 To speak with a board certified OB/GYN specialist from Flamingo Women’s Pavilion about the diagnosis or treatment of your postpartum depression, please request an appointment today.
 You can also speak with one of our physicians immediately by calling (954) 435-4700.